top of page

 So yes, use anger in the moment, if someone or something needs supported defense.

-Neither requires using prolonged anger as fuel.
+Neither one uses prolonged anger as fuel.

 We NEED you out there!